 Turn the smaller food bowl upside down and place it in the middle of the bigger dog bowl.
 This will create a dome at the center.
 Place your pup’s food around the dome and be surprised to see your dog eating slowly.

 #8 – Snuffle Mat

 Did you know that snuffle mats can serve the same purpose as slow-feed dog bowls?

-Snuffle mats are generally used for foraging training and in training your dogs to develop their smelling skills, keeps them pre-occupied, and spend off energy which encourages them to lose weight.
+Snuffle mats are generally used for foraging training (training your dogs to develop their smelling skills), to keep them preoccupied, and to spend off energy, which encourages them to lose weight.

 When you have dog puzzle toys lying around, turn these into a puzzle feeder by putting dog treats or food in them.

-These are just but a few ways you can create DIY slow-feeder dog bowls at home.
-Feed your dog from these DIY dog dishes and slow-feeder dog bowls and help prevent more doggy gas from passing.
+These are just but a few ways you can create DIY dog feeder bowls at home.
+Make your dog eat from these DIY dog dishes, and get them to develop healthy eating habits.

 Now that you have these ideas on how to turn any dog bowl into a slow feeder in a DIY way, you can now make one for your dog.